 Schoharie - Central Bridge is a very small town located in the state of New York.
 With a population of 4,959 people and just one neighborhood, Schoharie - Central Bridge is the 327th largest community in New York.
-Much of the housing stock in Schoharie - Central Bridge was built prior to World War II, making it one of the older and more historic towns in the country.
+Schoharie - Central Bridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Schoharie - Central Bridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Schoharie - Central Bridge is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Schoharie - Central Bridge who work in management occupations (12.45%), office and administrative support (8.91%), and teaching (7.77%).